Twins: BFT Systems Made Robust: Introduction

 \myparagraph{Coverage.} What attacks does the \Twins approach capture?
 Developing a rigorous theory that answers this question is an intriguing question left for future work.
-Indeed, test coverage has not seen much study even in the relatively more scrutinized area of crash faults~\cite{Niksic2019}.
 Here, we provide anecdotal evidence of coverage in three forms:

-\first We bring intuition and experience of several decades of work in the field.
+\first \Cref{scenarios} brings intuition and experience of several decades of work in the field.
 There are only a handful of ways in which a Byzantine attacker can materially deviate from the safety rules imposed by its protocol.
 For example, it can equivocate and send different proposals to different groups of recipients, or it can pretend it did not send/receive a message and propose or vote in a manner that conflicts with such a message.
-In \Cref{scenarios}, we provide insight on high-level attack behaviors that \Twins emulates.

-\second Our real-life implementation provides compelling evidence of coverage.
-In our evaluation in \Cref{evaluation}, we created a simple safety-violating setting by deploying $f+1$ (instead of $f$) validators with \Twins.
-This led to a consistency violation.
-We further injected three subtle incorrect logic into \librabft, which only slightly deviated from the original spec (similar to mutation testing, a well-known technique to evaluate the effectiveness of existing tests).
+\second Evaluating within the \librabft production system \Cref{evaluation} provides compelling validation of the \Twins approach.
+Whereas the system at hand did not manifest errors, self-injected subtle safety bugs---for the purpose of validating the implementation of \Twins itself---were exposed within minutes.
+In particular, we created a simple safety-violating setting by deploying $f+1$ (instead of $f$) nodes with \Twins, which led to an expected consistency violation within seconds.
+We further injected three subtle logical bugs, which only slightly deviated from the original specification.
 In all three cases, with only $f$ \twins (faults), \Twins successfully exposed safety violations.